 It doesn't accumulate anything.

-Tomorrow, the Internet is just as stupid as it was yesterday.
+Tomorrow, the internet is just as stupid as it was yesterday.

 It didn't learn anything.

-However, one of these days, a computer programmer will put in chips that make it learn.
+However, one of these days, a computer programmer will put in chips that make it learn so that it is really smarter tomorrow than it was yesterday.

-It learned something.
+It learns something.

-It learned that when you ask for George Washington, You don't mean a billion George Washington hotels, George Washington high schools.
+It learned that when you ask for George Washington, you don't mean a billion George Washington hotels, George Washington high schools.

 You mean the man, George Washington.